<

 grandchildren we

-learn that George purchased eight Irish bondsmen in Baltimore, and took
+learn that the family purchased eight Irish bondsmen in Baltimore, and

 them along to the Watauga (Crowe, p.
 31).
 This was exactly the